 The University of Delaware Nematode Assay Service accepts soil samples for nematode analysis and SCN egg counts.
-Plant samples suspected of having nematode issues, i.e. root knot nematode, are accepted through the UD Plant Diagnostic Clinic.
-Samples must be accompanied by the form and payment.
+Plant samples suspected of having nematodes, i.e. root knot nematode, are accepted through the UD Plant Diagnostic Clinic.
+Nematode assay samples must be accompanied by the form and payment.

 - University of Delaware Nematode Assay Information Sheet Submission Form and Instructions_pdf

 - Fees (checks payable to the University of Delaware please):